 If you willingly choose to be that statistic, then you have chosen to fail your comrades.
 Remember all those times when guys quit all around you in basic or selection?
 Keep that same mentality.
 Never Quit.
 Don’t fail yourself, and don’t fail us.
 One hundred percent, and then some.

-Vince “Rocco” Vargas is a former US Army Ranger and combat veteran, and is currently the Chief Operations Officer of Article 15 Clothing.
+Vince “Rocco” Vargas is a former US Army Ranger and combat veteran turned Hollywood actor.
 This article first appeared in The Havok Journal on 01MAY15.